-At our open days you get more information about our study programs and you get in toch with our teachers and students.
-There are separate open days for Bachelor programs and Master programs.
+During our open days, you can learn more about our study programmes and meet our lecturers and students.
+There are separate open days for bachelor’s programmes and master’s programmes.

-Do you follow the UU-track at Boswell-Bèta, do you follow courses at InclUUsion or are you interested in studying at Utrecht University?
-The following sessions allow you to get more information:
+If you are following the UU track at Boswell-Bèta or courses at InclUUsion or are interested in studying at Utrecht University, these sessions will help you found out more:

 - An information session in preparation for visiting an open day.

 - An information session about the selection procedure for studies with limited enrolment: what does it mean, what are the rules and how does it work?

 - You can participate in several activities organised by student associations in Utrecht.

 - The specific dates of these sessions and activities are communicated by Boswell-Bèta and InclUUsion etc.

 Utrecht University does not have specific scholarships for refugee students.
 If you wish to study at UU, we expect you to have sufficient resources to pay for your tuition fees, your rent and your living costs.
 You might be eligible for support from UAF.
 If your studies have been delayed due to unforeseen circumstances, you may qualify for some form of compensation, depending on the situation.